amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ```

-The function `bindInput` will be used for fields and `bindForm` for the whole form:
+The function `bindInput` is used for individual fields, and `bindForm` is used for the entire form:

 ```js
   <form {... bindForm()}>